RalfJung/rust-101/README.rst

 Rust-101
 ========

-This is Rust-101, a tutorial for the `Rust language`_.
+This documents Rust-101, a tutorial for the `Rust language`_.
+You are probably looking for the `actual tutorial <https://www.ralfj.de/projects/rust-101/main.html>`_.

 .. _Rust language: http://www.rust-lang.org/